marcantondahmen/automad-airmad/docs/source/usage.rst

                 prefixes have to be unique, in case more than one Airmad instance is used on the site ``linked``      A comma separated list of tables that are linked to a field
-                of the main table records --- note that is only required to list linked tables here that include information that you want to display.
-In case the field name differs from the actual table name to be linked, it is also possible to pass a list of strings like ``fieldName1 => tableName1, fieldName2 => tableName2`` to the parameter to link such fields to any table.
+                of the main table records --- note that it is only required to list linked tables here that include information that you want to display.
+                In case the field name differs from the actual table name to be linked, it is also possible to pass a list of strings like ``field1 => table1, field2 => table2`` to the parameter to link such fields to any table.
+                In order to improve performance, you can also specify the fields in the linked table like ``field => table[field1 field2]``.
+This will reduce significantly the amount of data requested.
 ``template``    The Handlebar template to be used to render the model
                 (the collection of records) ---
                 can be either a string, a variable containing a string or a file path